Ronenii/FlightsScanner/README.md

  ## Release

-In the release window on the right-hand side of the FlightScanner program, you will have two options to download different setups for the program:
+In the release window on the right-hand side, you will have two options to download different setups for the program:

 ### Setup with DockerHub
  * This setup provides a convenient way to run the FlightScanner application by utilizing DockerHub.